I had a great week in Switzerland with the weather. I could not ask for more. Well, yes I could. I could ask for two. But I would not get it.

-Breakfast was the at Hotel Cafe Huber in Lichtensteig.
+Breakfast this morning was at Hotel Cafe Huber in Lichtensteig.
 As I finished the owner came went to the bakery and gave me some bread to take with me.
-Very nice.
+That was very nice.

 There would be two issues to deal with today.
 I never get saddle sores but developed those yesterday.
 Although better, they would stay with me today.
 And second, those signs…

 Or more accurately, lack of signs.
-On a cool morning I rode downhill into Wattwil.
+On a cool morning, I rode downhill to Wattwil.
 That was my reward for riding uphill to Lichtensteig yesterday.